Tizzz-555/100-days-of-code/log.md

 ### Day 42: December 15, Friday

-**Today's Progress**: Learned about Vue's teleport feature, ideal for modals, alerts, and overlays.
+🔸 Learned about Vue's teleport feature, ideal for modals, alerts, and overlays.

-**Thoughts**: Teleport allows us to render components in different parts of the DOM for better semantics and accessibility.
+🔸 Teleport allows us to render components in different parts of the DOM for better semantics and accessibility.

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/55648d3c25cae8be3ca669f52feac762c3e871c2)